rust-lang/rust-wiki-backup/Lib-datetime.md

 #### Structures and functions commonly appearing

-  * the primary calendar system is ISO-8601
+  * the primary calendar system is ISO 8601
   * other calendar systems focus on user input/output localization

 See https://github.com/ThreeTen/threeten/wiki/Multi-calendar-system